marc-white/taipan-tiling/README.md

 ipython --pylab
 ```

 The test scripts are designed to run on an arbitrary catalogue of astronomical targets, guides and standards.
 It is **your** responsibility to update the test script code to load the data you wish to test on.
-To request access to the catalogues used for testing during development, please contact me directly.
+To request access to the catalogues used for testing during development, please contact us directly.

-Note that, to successfully generate the target difficulties for more than a few thousand targets, you'll need to raise your system recursion limit, e.g.
+Note that, to successfully generate the target difficulties for more than a few thousand targets, you may need to raise your system recursion limit, e.g.

 ```
 import sys
 sys.setrecursionlimit(10000)
 ```

-For very large (> several 100,000s) target sets, target generation will be killed as it exceeds memory limits.
-Fixing this is a WIP.
+The computation of difficulties for many (> 10^5) targets has now been solved, using scipy.spatial.KDTree.